stalj/prg-basics/04-Functions/Functions.md

         return ...
     ```

-    Then, write a program that allows you to enter and display employee data.
-Due to personal data protection, you can determine whether information about the employee's salary will be displayed.
+    Then, write a program that allows you to enter and print employee data.
+Due to personal data protection, you can determine whether information about the employee's salary will be printed.

     ```python
     ###
-    # Allows to enter and display employee data.
+    # Allows to enter and print employee data.
 Due to personal
     # data protection, you can determine whether information about
-    # the employee's salary will be displayed
+    # the employee's salary will be printed
     #
     import ...

-    # Read employee's data from keyboard
+    # Reads employee's data from keyboard
     first_name = input_string('Enter name: ')
     last_name = ...
     age = ...
     salary = ...
     is_salary_hidden = input_boolean('Hide salary? (y/n)')

-    # Display employee's record
+    # Prints employee's record
     print('DATA RECORD')
     print('===========')
     print('Name:', ...)